-The project's unrestricted liquidity was steady from 2011-2013, averaging 210 days cash on hand.
-In 2014 and 2015, days cash improved to 588 days and 718 days, respectively, due to the extra participant billings for the accumulation of the project reserve fund.
-In 2016, further increase to 1,100 days is projected.
+The project's unrestricted liquidity has been growing during the last three years (2014-2016), averaging 797 days cash on hand, due to the extra participant billings for the accumulation of the project reserve fund.
+In 2017, further increase to 1,102 days is projected.
 The project reserve fund is expected to be used for future capital projects, but is unrestricted money and could be used for either capital improvements and/or for operating expenses.
 This liquidity helps mitigate any financial risk related to operating performance, and alleviates any potential timing mismatch between cost outlays and recovery from participants, particularly if any true-up would require a participant to file a 45-day rate case.
-Through 2017, the project also has access to a \$6 million line of credit, which is available for all VPPSA uses, including internal needs and other VPPSA projects.
+The project also has access to VPPSA's \$6 million line of credit, which is available for all VPPSA uses, including internal needs and other VPPSA projects.